Instructor Discussion Sessions¶

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)

 Based on discussion among the Instructor Development Committee, temporary questions may be added to the agenda for a month of sessions, in order to collect data on specific issues.

 If there are more than 5 workshops represented by attendees, the discussion session should be split into two groups, to make sure everyone has enough time to share.
 When dividing attendees into two groups, try to balance the number of people who are de-briefing, who are there for pre-workshop help, and who are instructor trainees.
 If there are exactly 5 workshops represented, it is at the discretion of the host whether to split the group.

 - Archive the Etherpad by clicking on the star in the top right corner.

 - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into question 7 of the questionnaire.

-- This questionnaire will automatically send an email to the mentoring co-chairs and to email@example.com.
+- This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to email@example.com.